People Are Begging for Financial Help. Five Things You Can Do

 1. Offer to facilitate a Financial Peace University

 FPU, a 13 week series created by Dave Ramsey, covers topics from getting out of debt to dealing with creditors to investing and college funding.
 Millions have taken the class and benefited from it.
 The key word is “facilitate”.
 Even if you have never been through the class, you can still facilitate it.
 In the five times we have hosted FPU at our church, we have seen dozens of peoples’ lives change dramatically.
 Our most recent class of 35 participants was able to pay off $105,950 of debt and save an additional $29,620 over the 13 weeks.
-FPU makes a difference!
+That investment in FPU is definitely paying dividends.

 2. Get some great financial help to your local high schools.